 4. When can we expect a Cadaveric Liver?

 It is very difficult to predict when can we get Cadaveric Liver.
 Because most of the Cadaveric Donations are from the Brain Dead People.
 Apart from all these things, the problem is, we don’t know when can it is going to happen?
-Which Blood Group it is going to be?
+Which Blood Group is going to be?
 Whether the Liver which we are going to take out is suitable for the patient or not?

 We have many If’s and But’s in Cadaveric Donation and Uncertainty is there.
-Apart from that, on an average depending the volume of the Brain Death happening in particular hospitals, we can say that average period of around 3 months plus or minus 4 weeks you may able to get Brain Dead or Cadaveric Organ.
+Apart from that, on average depending the volume of the Brain Death happening in particular hospitals, we can say that an average period of around 3 months plus or minus 4 weeks you may able to get Brain Dead or Cadaveric Organ.

 5. Risk after liver transplant surgery?